mertyertugrul/Dynamic-Array-Implementation/README.md

 # Dynamic-Arrays
-Python implementation of lists which are Dynamic Arrays.
+Python implementation of lists which are Dynamic Arrays

-A simple change to test push option.